Healthy Homes Assessment Korokoro

 Home Assessments Korokoro for Rental Properties

-There are many concerns to check when conducting an house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standard.
+There are many concerns you should look for in the home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
 A few examples are:

 • Do you have enough drainage? draught stopping?